top of page

 Moses climbed Mount Nebo so that he could see the promised land.

-God would not allow Moses to enter the promised land because of his disobedience due to anger.
+God prohibited Moses from entering the promised land due to his disobedience stemming from anger.

 Moses died on Mount Nebo, and God buried him in the Moab Valley with an unmarked grave.